-Additionally, what is the quality improvement process?
-The Settlement Agreement does not define this process.
+Additionally, clarification is needed to indicate the steps involved in completion of a quality improvement process because the Settlement Agreement does not define this process.
 Other sections refer to specific federal assessment tools however, this section refers to an undefined and unspecified "quality improvement process".
-Furthermore, this section requires that the Department provide the Monitoring Team with documentation from the results of the quality improvement process.
-The type of documentation to be provided is not specified.
-Also, the Monitoring Team has not received any documentation in response to a quality improvement process, which has hindered our ability to review the documentation and determine whether this commitment has been met.
+Furthermore, this section requires that the Department provide the Monitoring Team with documentation from the results of the quality improvement process however, the type of documentation to be provided is not specified.
+The Monitoring Team has not received any documentation in response to a quality improvement process, which has hindered our ability to review the documentation and determine whether this commitment has been met.